 This Cabinet department is still the primary decision-making authority over the issuance of visas.
 When a person applies for a visa, he or she does so overseas before an American consul, who is under the authority of the Secretary of State.
-Although the consular officer has the authority to issue the visa, the rules governing the requirements for the visa are promulgated and interpreted by Department of Homeland Security.
-The Department of Homeland Security assumes control over entry of the visa-holder once they arrive at the border.
+Although the consular officer has the authority to issue the visa, the rules governing the requirements for the visa are promulgated and interpreted by the Department of Homeland Security.
+The Department of Homeland Security assumes control over the entry of the visa-holder once they arrive at the border.

 EOIR — Executive Office for Immigration Review